Installing Infrared Heating Cost

 Though DIY installation may lower labour expenses, getting the help of a professional tradesperson is best, especially when it comes to ensuring electrical safety and compliance with building regulations.

-Additional Costs of Infrared Heating
+Additional Infrared Heating Installation Costs

 - Electrical Upgrades — If your home requires new circuits, additional outlets or a fuseboard upgrade to handle the load of multiple infrared panels, you’ll have to cover this cost.
 This includes the cost of rewiring, which electricians charge around £200 per day for.